 Key to Abbreviations AL - Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirement which a water system must follow.
 MCL - Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MCLG - Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-MRDL - Maximum Residual Disinfectant Level MRDLG - Maximum Residual Disinfectant Level Goal levels.
-For example, in a situation in which 10 samples were taken, the 90th percentile level is determined by disregarding the highest result, which represents 10% of the samples.
-Note: in situations in which only five samples are taken, the nd - No detection ppb - Parts per billion, which can also be expressed as micrograms per liter (ug/l). ppm - Parts per million, which can also be expressed as milligrams per liter (mg/l).
+MRDL - Maximum Residual Disinfectant Level MRDLG - Maximum Residual Disinfectant Level Goal 90th-Percentile Level - This is the value obtained after disregarding 10% of the samples taken that had the highest levels.
+For example, in a situation in which 10 samples were taken, the 90th percentile level is determined by disregarding N/A - Not Applicable (does not apply).

+the highest result, which represents 10% of the samples.
+Note: in situations in which only five samples are taken, the average of the two with the highest levels is taken to determine the 90th-percentile level. nd - No detection ppm - Parts per million, which can also be expressed as milligrams per liter (mg/l). ppb - Parts per billion, which can also be expressed as micrograms per liter (ug/l).
+CONTACT US